Naka-Oguni Station

 Naka-Oguni Station (中小国駅, Naka-Oguni-eki) is a railway station on the Tsugaru Line in the town of Sotogahama, Aomori, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Naka-Oguni Station is served by the JR East Tsugaru Line and is 31.4 km from the southern terminus of the line at Aomori Station.
-As of August 2022 service has been suspended indefinetly due to heavy rainfall, and there are no plans to restore service.

 Station layout

 Naka-Oguni Station has one side platform serving a single bidirectional track.
 The station is unattended.

 History

-The station opened on October 21, 1958, as a station on the Japanese National Railways (JNR).
-With the privatization of JNR on April 1, 1987, it came under the operational control of JR East.
-With the opening of the Tsugaru Kaikyō Line on March 13, 1988, operation of the station was shared between JR East and JR Hokkaido, and the station was regarded as the southern starting point of the Tsugaru Kaikyō Line for the determination of railway fares, although no trains of Kaikyō Line stopped at the station, and the effective southern terminus for all Tsugaru Kaikyō Line trains was at Aomori Station.
-Services on the Tsugaru Kaikyō ceased on March 26, 2016 when the Hokkaido Shinkansen opened and replaced regular passenger services connecting Aomori and Hakodate.
+The station opened on 21 October 1958, as a station on the Japanese National Railways (JNR).
+With the privatization of JNR on 1 April 1987, it came under the operational control of JR East.
+With the opening of the Tsugaru Kaikyō Line on 13 March 1988, operation of the station was shared between JR East and JR Hokkaido, and the station was regarded as the southern starting point of the Tsugaru Kaikyō Line for the determination of railway fares, although no trains of Kaikyō Line stopped at the station, and the effective southern terminus for all Tsugaru Kaikyō Line trains was at Aomori Station.

+Services on the Tsugaru Kaikyō ceased on 26 March 2016 when the Hokkaido Shinkansen opened and replaced regular passenger services connecting Aomori and Hakodate.